sahashemip/DevOps/Frameworks/React-Native/README.md

 ## Event Listeners and Event Handler Functions:
     - **Event Listeners:** The event  listening props that are  provided by `react-native` on its components.
 For example, `onChangeText` and `onPress` are listeners in `TextInput` and `Button` components, respectively.
 These props want a **function** as a value.
 A pointer at a function.
     - **Event Handler Functions:** Some defined functions in the components that are used as a `call back function` in the course of events.
 As the first step, we need to connect these functions to the the event listeners.
 The values entered in the event listeners are used in these functions.
     - **useState Hook:** It lets us use **state** and other React features without writing a class.
 The values entered in an event needs to be stored in a state.
 Then, it is possible to use them.
+We can only use hooks inside a function components.
     - **FaltList** is a substitute to the **ScrollView** except we do not manual mapping anymore. **FlatList** requires 2 important props: `data` and `renderItem`. **renderItem** needs a function that takes the item meta data.
     -